artificialsolutions/teneo-web-chat-cross-domain/README.md

 # Teneo Web Chat cross-domain example

+> [!IMPORTANT]
+> This project has been retired and archived along with teneo-web-chat
+> If there is a need of continued use / development of this project for your own needs please feel free to fork the project - which will remain here in archived form.

 This repository contains example scripts that can be used to support cross-domain browsing for Teneo Web Chat.
 This means users can start a conversation with a bot on website hosted on domain A, move to a website hosted on domain B and continue the conversation with the bot.

 This repository focuses on developers and requires a basic knowledge of web technologies and JavaScript.
 If you have any questions, don't hesitate to add a new topic on the [Teneo Developers Forum](https://community.teneo.ai/c/developement/teneo-webchat/12).